pchettri3/100dayscloud/Journey/001/Readme.md

 - 🖼️ (Show-Me) Create an graphic or diagram that illustrate the use-case of how this knowledge could be applied to real-world project
-- ✍️ (Show-Me) Explain in one or two sentences the use case
+- ✍️ (Show-Me) Explain in one or two sentences the use case In real world it would be helpful to deploy the infrastructure with Code using Git Azure DevOps w
 ## Cloud Research

 - ✍️ Document your trial and errors.
 Share what you tried to learn and understand about the cloud topic or while completing micro-project.